trevelyan/saito/README.md

 ```
 For further info please check [the Jest docs](https://facebook.github.io/jest/docs/en/getting-started.html)

+### API and Documentation
+A quick guide to where the important stuff lives:

+#### `/lib/*`

+This is the home directory.
+Your `options` file goes here and contains the most important configuration information (peers, dns servers, wallet, etc).
+In browsers this file is basically saved in localStorage.
+The `compile` script in this directory will do a hard reset of all data.
+The `refresh` script will recompile the javascript version of the code (see [browser.js](https://github.com/trevelyan/saito/blob/master/lib/browser.js)) that gets sent out to users who connect to your server and do not already have a cached version of the javascript.

+If you have any development problems and are running a local node, do a hard reset with that “compile”.
+You should use the “refresh” script after you update any modules.

+#### `/lib/saito/*`

+This is where we put the classes which run the core features of the blockchain: monitoring the network, handling interactions with peers, managing the mempool and building blocks.
+If you want to get your hands dirty, you can access these objects through the “app” object that is passed along with most module callbacks.

+#### `/lib/saito/web/*`

+This is where the webpage you see in your browser when you visit your Saito node is located.
+Right now applications themselves are just tiny webpages that load the javascript file from We have a couple of default libraries that are bundled into our distribution like jquery and you can find those here as well.

+#### `/lib/modules/*`

+This is where you install modules.
+All modules go into the `mods` subdirectory in this directory.
+In order to install a module, put it in the mods subdirectory like all of the others then edit the file `mods.js` in this folder to tell Saito that you want to load it.
+Everything should be pretty clear.

+You’ll notice a template.js file in here as well.
+That is the parent class from which all modules inherent their functionality.
+You can look at it and see exactly what functions you can extend when building applications.
+We try to keep this file well-commented.

 ## Contact
 If you have any questions or need help please get in touch: